SamueleLorefice/keygasm/README.md

 # Keygasm
 One day a friend talked to me about getting an Ahegao keycap set for their mechanical keyboard.
-Another one said he woudl do that only if his keyboard would emit *\*some noise*\* when any key is pressed.
+Another one said he would do that only if his keyboard would emit *\*some noise*\* when any key is pressed.
 And it was at that moment, that I realized, the world needs something like that.

 ## WTF is this?
 Nothing more, nothing less than a windows service that intercepts all of the keys pressed and plays a soundfile associated with it.

 ## Does it work yet?
 Nope, but I'm working on it.
-Windows services are finiky to get right to work.
+Windows services are finiky to get working.

 ### FAQ
-##### I would have done this in python,it would be much easier
+##### I would have done this in python, it would have been much easier.
 Go ahead and do it.
 I don't like python for multiple reasons.
+I'm not going to stop you.

 ##### Can I help?
 Sure.
 Feel free to send a pull request or open an issue.